briandrum/codes.forchagrin.com/_chapters/chapter-373-bicycles-and-motorcycles.md

     1. _(1)_ No person shall operate a motorcycle with a valid temporary permit and temporary instruction permit identification card issued by the Ohio Registrar of Motor Vehicles pursuant to Ohio R.C.
-4507.05 unless the person, at the time of such operation, is wearing on the person's head a protective helmet that has been approved by the United States Department of Transportation that conforms with rules adopted by the Director.
+[4507.05][ORC Section 4507.05] unless the person, at the time of such operation, is wearing on the person's head a protective helmet that has been approved by the United States Department of Transportation that conforms with rules adopted by the Director.

     2. _(2)_ No person shall operate a motorcycle with a valid temporary instruction permit and temporary instruction permit identification card issued by the Registrar pursuant to Ohio R.C.
-4507.05 in any of the following circumstances:
+[4507.05][ORC Section 4507.05] in any of the following circumstances:

         1. _(A)_ At any time when lighted lights are required by Section 337.02(a)(1);